rebz/inspire-indy-backend/README.md

-This is the backend for SaveOurFaves.org.
+This is the backend for InspireIndy.org.

+Original README content below.

+---

 It's a fairly straightforward Django app with Postgres/PostGIS backing it for the 'nearby' queries.
 You'll also need [the React frontend](https://github.com/mikeyk/saveourfaves-frontend).
 It also uses `nginx` as the load balancer and file server for the static files/React app.